-Bonaire is part of the Dutch Caribbean, consisting of sister islands St. Eustatius and Saba.
-Bonaire is located in the southern Caribbean, and northwest of Venezuela.
-The island has a volcanic core and is surrounded by limestone formations.
+Bonaire is located in the southern Caribbean (just northwest of Venezuela) and is part of the Dutch Caribbean, consisting of sister islands St. Eustatius and Saba.
+The island has a volcanic core and is surrounded by interesting limestone formations.
 The northern end of the island is where you can visit Washington Slagbaai National Park, which is dominated by hills, including Mount Brandaris, the island's highest point.

 Originally inhabited by native South Americans and comprising two of the largest and most productive plantations on the island during the colonial period, the Park is rich in cultural and historical heritage.
 The Park includes two RAMSAR sites (internationally important wetland sites).
 There are hiking routes and driving routes that can be enjoyed.

-Bonaire is of global importance for its waterbird populations including Caribbean Flamingo (Phoenicopterus ruber), whose numbers have fluctuated over the last 10+ years between 1,500 and 7,000 breeding individuals.
-Interestingly, the flamingos fly to mainland Venezuela to feed in lagoons along the coast, but not known to breed.
+Bonaire is of global importance for its waterbird populations including American Flamingo (Phoenicopterus ruber), whose numbers have fluctuated over the last 10+ years between 1,500 and 7,000 breeding individuals.
+Interestingly, the flamingos fly to mainland Venezuela to feed in lagoons along the coast, but are not known to breed.

 Bonaire supports significant populations of breeding terns, including the "Cayenne" form of Sandwich Tern.